-If you're still turned down, consider a secured card.
+If you're still turned down, consider a secured card (here is our list of the best secured cards).
 Designed to help those with little or no credit history, they require you to make a deposit with a bank or credit union; the bank then gives you a credit limit equal to your deposit.
 Before you sign up, make sure the fees are reasonable and that the bank will report your account history to the credit bureaus.
 "You want to have something on record that shows you're capable of making timely payments," Landers says, "even if you're just charging a $3 coffee at Starbucks a few times a month."

 Again, set up the account using a secret email and physical address.